UNICT-DMI/opis-manager-core/README.md

 Configure the .env file using as `DB_HOST=db`, keep the variable`DB_PASSWORD=` empty.

-Run the following commands to deploy the project on docker.
-This is going to deploy two services:
+Run the following command to pull the image from the github docker hub and to run it locally:

 ```sh
 docker-compose up